 We were lucky enough at the end of 2018 to receive confirmation from Tom Luckett, our designer and media expert since 2017, that he wanted to accept our invitation to become our official Trustee for Media, Marketing and Design.
 This was followed shortly after by another acceptance of an invitation to become a trustee by Caroline Graham, our new official Trustee for Fundraising Management.
 Caroline has supported us since Ruby's campaign and done so much fundraising for us.
 It was meant to be!

-We will be advertising for new volunteers and trustees to join the team in early 2020, so watch this space and get in touch if you want to get involved!
+We have currently got three registered trustees, and two new trustees who we will announce in the New Year.
+We will also be advertising for new volunteers and trustees to join the team in early 2020, so watch this space and get in touch if you want to get involved!

 Meet the Team